|

 alone!
 In fact, I would say that generally speaking, people

-are pretty fed up with mobile phone contracts.
+are pretty fed up with wireless phone contracts.
 It's

 especially hard to stomach when you start with a new wireless carrier.